nsuff/project2-smartpot/README.md

 * Use Node.js and Express.js to create a RESTful API.

-* Use Handlebars.js as the templating engine.
+* Use Handlebars.js as the template's engine.

 * Use MySQL and the Sequelize ORM for the database.